haruosuz/plasmids/references/plasmid_IncP1.md

 Table 2.

-Plasmid	Size (kb)	Known characteristics	Known host range* pQKH54	80	Hgr Tra+	ABG
+Plasmid	Size (kb)	Known characteristics	Known host range*	Exogenous isolation conditions

+pQKH54	80	Hgr Tra+	ABG

 *16S rRNA classification subgroups of Proteobacteria to which plasmids can transfer.
 BHR, broad host range, can be transferred to a wide range of Gram-negative bacteria (A=α, B=β, and G=γ 16S rRNA subgroups of the Proteobacteria listed in Table 1 T1 ). nd, Not determined.